codrutalugoj/lesswrong-alignment-trends/README.md

 ### Extract
-1. Scraping latest LessWrong posts using requests & Beautiful Soup to get the raw html information
+1. Scraping latest LessWrong posts using requests & Beautiful Soup to get the raw html information Here I'm using Selenium for scraping dynamic content from LessWrong.
 2. Extract information from the HTML like title, author name, post tags and karma.

 ### Load